Seleziona una pagina

 with F. Decarolis, E. Iossa, V. Mollisi, G. Spagnolo

-The Journal of Law, Economics, and Organization (2020)
+Journal of Law, Economics and Organization (2020)

 To what extent does a more competent public bureaucracy contribute to better economic outcomes?
 We address this question in the context of the US federal procurement of services and works, by combining contract-level data on procurement performance and bureau-level data on competence and workforce characteristics.
 We use the death occurrences of specific types of employees as instruments and find that an increase in bureau competence causes a significant and economically important reduction in: i) time delays, ii) cost overruns, and iii) number of renegotiations.
 Cooperation within the office appears to be a key driver of the findings.